Poor Clares' Church, Bydgoszcz: Interior

 The pipe organ originates from an unidentified church.
-It is likely to be a work from de's company.
+It is likely to be a work from Paul Voelkner's company.
 In its current location, the instrument has been modified and expanded numerous times.

 Since 1946, when was celebrated the 600th anniversary of Bydgoszcz city, is played daily (at 1500, 1800) from the tower of the church, the "bugle call of Bydgoszcz", composed by Konrad Pałubicki (1910-1992) from a Kashubian dance tune.

 The church was registered on the Pomeranian Heritage List (Nr.601229-reg.A/209), on 31 March 1931.